-The Dataroam International Pre-Paid* Sim offers rates from just 6p/MB, and can be used in 40 countries, including most of Europe and the US.
+The Dataroam International Pre-Paid* Sim offers rates from just 19p/MB, and can be used in 70+ countries, including most of Europe and the US.
 Check the country you're visiting is included in the low rates before buying.
 More...

 How big is the saving?
 As an example, using 50MB of data while in Spain will cost £12.50 (plus the one-off upfront cost), compared to £34.80 using a Three mobile (no data add-ons) to roam while abroad.

 Anything else?
 The data Sim card will work in unlocked mobile dongles, tablets, smartphones, or MiFi devices.
 The global data Sim will not operate outside the destinations included.
-The credit will not expire providing you make at least one call or send one text every six months.
+The credit will not expire providing you use data services at least once every six months (including within the UK).